impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

 }
 ```

 This function creates uses the `cat` command to print a multi-line string to the temporary `.rbenv-shim` file, and makes that file executable.
 That's all it does.
-Everything from the `<<SH` on the first line of the body to the `SH` on the 2nd-to-last line of the body is a heredoc containing the shim code that we looked at [here](https://docs.google.com/document/d/1xG_UdRde-lPnQI7ETjOHPwN1hGu0KqtBRrdCLBGJoU8/edit?usp=sharing){:target="_blank" rel="noopener"}, so there's no need to go over the code again.
+Everything from the `<<SH` on the first line of the body to the `SH` on the 2nd-to-last line of the body is a heredoc containing the shim code that we looked at [here](https://docs.google.com/document/d/1xG_UdRde-lPnQI7ETjOHPwN1hGu0KqtBRrdCLBGJoU8/edit?usp=sharing){:target="_blank" rel="noopener" }, so there's no need to go over the code again.

 ### Removing outdated shims